 Your medical information comes from the digital medical form you fill in prior to the trip, so make sure you include all relevant, up to date medical and non-medical information you feel we should know about.

 Nope!
-During these trips you don’t go swimming.
-Lifejackets will be provided for when you are doing watersports activities so even if you do end up splashing around in the water you will just float.
+During these trips you might end up in the water but lifejackets will be provided for when you are doing watersports activities so even if you do end up splashing around having fun you will be safe and just float.

 No way!
 All our staff and volunteers understand the after-effects of cancer, including fatigue, can last a long time.
 They can make sure you get as many rest breaks as you need.
 You will be encouraged to join in all the activities, but won’t be forced to do anything you won’t be able to manage.
 We always also try to put young people into groups with similar abilities, so no one feels left out.
 You will surprise yourself.